vfarcic/devops24/manuscript/08-jenkins-cd.md

 }
 ...
 ```
-The `release` stage, just as its counterpart from the previous chapter, features the same step that tags and pushe the production release to Docker Hub (`k8sPushImage`) as well as the one that packages and pushes the Helm Chart to ChartMuseum (`k8sPushHelm`).
+The `release` stage, just as its counterpart from the previous chapter, features the same step that tags and pushes the production release to Docker Hub (`k8sPushImage`) as well as the one that packages and pushes the Helm Chart to ChartMuseum (`k8sPushHelm`).
 The only difference is that the latter library invocation now uses two additional arguments.
-The third one, when set to `true`, replaces the `image.tag` value to the tag of the image built in the previous image.
+The third one, when set to `true`, replaces the `image.tag` value to the tag of the image built in the previous step.
 The fourth argument, also when set to `true`, fails the build if the version of the Chart is unchanged or, in other words, if it already exists in ChartMuseum.
-When combining those two we are guaranteing that the `image.tag` value in the Chart is the same as the image we built, and that the version of the Chart is unique.
+When combining those two, we are guaranteing that the `image.tag` value in the Chart is the same as the image we built, and that the version of the Chart is unique.
 The latter forces us to update the version manually.
 If we'd work on continuous deployment, manual update (or any other manual action), would be inacceptable.
-But, continuous delivery does involve a human manual decision when and what to deploy to production.
-We're just ensuring that the human action was indeed performed.
+But, continuous delivery does involve a human decision when and what to deploy to production.
+We're just ensuring that the human action of changing the version of the Chart was indeed performed.
 Please open the source code of [k8sPushHelm.groovy](https://github.com/vfarcic/jenkins-shared-libraries/blob/master/vars/k8sPushHelm.groovy) to check the code behind that library and compare it with the statements you just read.

 You'll notice that there is a `when` statement above the steps.
 Generally speaking, it is used to limit the executions withint a stage only to those cases that match the condition.
 In our case, that condition states that the stage should be executed only if the build is using a commit from the `master` branch.
-It is equivalent to the `if ("${BRANCH_NAME}" == "master")` block we used in the continuous deployment pipeline we assembled in the previous chapter.
+It is equivalent to the `if ("${BRANCH_NAME}" == "master")` block we used in the continuous deployment pipeline in the previous chapter.
 There are other conditions we could have used but, for our use-case, that one is enough.

 I> You might want to explore other types of `when` conditions
 by going through the [when statement documentation](https://jenkins.io/doc/book/pipeline/syntax/#when).

-You'll notice that we did not define `git` or `checkout scm` step anywhere in our script.
+You'll notice that we did not define `git` or `checkout scm` step anywhere in our pipeline script.
 There's no need for that with Declarative Pipeline.
-It is intelligent enough to know that we want to clone the code of the commit that initiated a build (through Webhook, if we'd have it).
+It is intelligent enough to know that we want to clone the code of the commit that initiated a build (through a Webhook, if we'd have it).
 When a build starts, cloning the code will be one of its first actions.

-Now that we went through the content of the *Jenkinsfile.orig* file, we should go back to the referenced `KubernetesPod.yaml` that defines the Pod that will be used as Jenkins agent.
+Now that we went through the content of the *Jenkinsfile.orig* file, we should go back to the referenced `KubernetesPod.yaml` file that defines the Pod that will be used as a Jenkins agent.

 ```bash
 cat KubernetesPod.yaml